2019 Fordham Rams football team

-The 2019 Fordham Rams football team represents Fordham University in the 2019 NCAA Division I FCS football season.
-They are led by second-year head coach Joe Conlin and play their home games at Coffey Field as a member of the Patriot League.
+The 2019 Fordham Rams football team represented Fordham University as a member of the Patriot League during the 2019 NCAA Division I FCS football season.
+Led by second-year head coach Joe Conlin, the Rams compiled an overall record of 4–8 with a mark of 2–4 in conference play, placing sixth in the Patriot League.
+Fordham played home games at Coffey Field in The Bronx.

-Previous season

-The Rams finished the 2018 season 2–9, 2–4 in Patriot League play to finish in a three-way tie for fourth place.

 Preseason

 Preseason coaches' poll

 The Patriot League released their preseason coaches' poll on July 30, 2019 (voting was by conference head coaches and sports information directors).
 The Rams were picked to finish in fourth place.

 Preseason All-Patriot League team

 The Rams had two players selected to the preseason All-Patriot League team.